Word-initial ff: In Spanish

-It has been argued that word-initial was used in written Spanish around 1500, to indicate the phonetic difference between an f-sound and an aspirated h.
-It can be observed to have come in strongly for Spanish spelling during the 13th century.
+It has been argued that word-initial ff was used in written Spanish around 1500 to indicate the phonetic difference between an f-sound and an aspirated h.
+It was used in medieval Spanish, having been introduced around the turn of the 14th century, and was used infrequently through Early Modern Spanish.
+Unlike in English, the first F of the digraph was always capitalized when it occurred in proper nouns.
 The actual pronunciation was dynamic, with the aspiration being dropped from the time when Madrid became the Spanish capital (1561).
-The word-initial spelling convention lagged behind current phonetics, providing a way of tracking pronunciations after they had become obsolete.
+The word-initial ff spelling convention lagged behind this phonetic development, providing a way of tracking pronunciations after they had become obsolete.